 Unlike these other states, New Hampshire doesn’t clearly distinguish a legal boundary between hemp and psychoactive plants.
-As of October 2018, the state has begun research into the medicinal properties of federally legal hemp.
-Despite the more open discussion regarding CBD, hemp still occupies a legal gray area mostly defined by federal law external to the state.
-Some experts believe that CBD is illegal under state law, while other lawmakers and enforcers believe that federal law applies.
+As of October 2018, the state has begun research into the medicinal properties of nationally legal hemp.
+Despite the more open discussion regarding CBD, hemp still occupies a legal gray area mostly defined by national law external to the state.
+Some experts believe that CBD is illegal under state law, while other lawmakers and enforcers believe that national law applies.

 Hemp oil and CBD products are found in a variety of stores.
 Most of these openly advertise their treatments with the knowledge of the state.
 However, the local government maintains that the most legal usage of CBD supplements is only through state-sanctioned medical programs.
 These programs should qualify certain patients access to cannabidiol – including CBD products higher in THC concentration.